 These homeowners had been planning the backyard of their dreams for years, not knowing their favorite part would be the landscape lighting, which in our opinion is the icing on the cake.
 With a team of professionals and a great plan, anything is possible.
-To request a free design consultation to discuss your outdoor lighting needs visit our Consultation page or contact us directly at firstname.lastname@example.org or 402.289.3424.
+To request a free design consultation to discuss your outdoor lighting needs visit our Schedule a FREE Consultation page or contact us directly at firstname.lastname@example.org or 402.289.3424.

 McKay Landscape Lighting is celebrating its 21st year of business.
 We are proud to be a market leader as one of the oldest and most dedicated lighting firms in the Midwest.
 Based out of Omaha, Nebraska, we serve a 200 mile radius that includes Sioux Falls, South Dakota, Sioux City and Des Moines, Iowa, and Kearney, Nebraska.

 LED landscape lighting has become more and more popular through the past few years and McKay has unveiled a number of unique LED lighting fixtures.
 One of the most unique LED lighting applications we have used is this colored LED tape lighting.
 The pictures in this post show the different looks that can be created with this LED tape lighting.
 While many applications using the tape lighting use normal LED white light, this unique tape light can bring a number of different colors to your outdoor living area.